Pantyhose-X/mpd/readme.txt

 ### mpd Mod for Minetest
 (c) 2017 orwell96
-This mod is licensed under the WTFPL.
+This mod is licensed under the LGPL 2.1 license.

 Adds an easy but powerful background music backend.